Pixelramp/Soundboard_old/README.md

 Known Bugs:
-  - Volume sometimes not working
+  - Volume sometimes not working (Currently not fixable.
+Not working because Voicemeeter)